poser55/linked-db-rows/README.md

 Limitations:
 ------------
-* Only tested on Postgresql for now, starts to work with h2
+* Most tested on Postgresql for now, starts to work with h2 and oracle
 * Test coverage needs improving
 * It solves a problem I have - quite hacky in many ways
 * Cycles in FKs of the database schema (DDL) are not treated for insertion (refer to Sakila and ignoreFkCycles)